linghengqian/linghengqian/README.md

 - 👋 Hi, I’m @linghengqian
-- 👀 I’m interested in Python/C/Java,and Rust is my white moonlight
+- 👀 I’m interested in Python/C/Java, and Rust is my white moonlight
 - 🌱 I’m currently learning discrete mathematics, database principles
 - 💞️ I’m looking to collaborate on distributed database
 - 📫 How to reach me --send email to linghengqian@outlook.com